 $ ./gradlew publishPlugins -Pgradle.publish.key=<key> -Pgradle.publish.secret=<secret>

-After approval, your plugin will be available on the Gradle Plugin Portal for others to discover and use.
+After approval, your plugin appears on the Portal and is available for anyone to use.

 Plugins published without Gradle Plugin Portal